-During the Women in Retail and Total Retail Virtual Lounge, held on April 28, Rebecca Minkoff, co-founder and creative director, Rebecca Minkoff, participated in an interview that touched on a wide range of topics.
+During the Women in Retail and Total Retail Virtual Exchange, held on April 28, Rebecca Minkoff, co-founder and creative director, Rebecca Minkoff, participated in an interview that touched on a wide range of topics.
 In this video clip from the session, Minkoff notes that out of times of great challenge, such as economic depressions and health pandemics, emerges innovation and truly great companies.
 There’s reason to hope that this latest global health crisis will yield similar benefits.

 In addition, Minkoff advises that now is not the time to give up on promoting your brand — and that doesn’t have to mean spending more money on marketing.
 In fact, the designer handbag and fashion brand has cut its marketing budget, but hasn’t reduced production.
 Minkoff notes that the brand is leveraging content produced in-house to keep up its ongoing relationships with customers.